 |Life Cycle of Dermacentor andersoni|

 The red and black females and smaller black males attach to humans, deer, cats and dogs, becoming grey and bean-like in size as they feed.
 The bite is often painful and may result in a slow-healing ulcer.
 This tick does not cause paralysis; however, it is a carrier of the microorganism responsible for Lyme disease in North America.
-The organism which causes Lyme Disease, Borrelia burgdorferi, has been found in ticks collected from many areas of B.C. over the last 6-8 years, and health authorities now believe that Lyme Disease carrying ticks may be present throughout the province.
-To date in British Columbia there have been over 60 confirmed cases of Lyme Disease.
-Of these, 20 cases had no record of travel outside of the province, and the disease is considered to have been contracted in B.C.
+The organism which causes Lyme Disease, Borrelia burgdorferi, has been found in ticks collected from many areas of B.C., and health authorities now believe that Lyme Disease carrying ticks may be present throughout the province.
 For more information on Lyme Disease, see the B.C.
 Centre for Disease Control web site.